 - 7. Identity checks must be carried out on all appointments to the school workforce before the appointment is made. - 8.
-The Proprietor, the Chair of the Advisory board, the Nominated Senior Lead and the Headteacher/Head of Site have undertaken Safer Recruitment training.
-The Headteacher/Head of Site and the Proprietor will be involved in all staff and volunteer appointments and arrangements (including, where appropriate, contracted/commissioned services).
+The Proprietor, the Chair of the Advisory board, the Nominated Senior Lead and the Headteacher/Lead Teacher have undertaken Safer Recruitment training.
+The Headteacher/Lead Teacher and the Proprietor will be involved in all staff and volunteer appointments and arrangements (including, where appropriate, contracted/commissioned services).